Clifton “Fred” Lord, M.D.,FASAM, NNESAM President

 he moved to his current position at West Lebanon CTC.
 He has also served as medical

-director for Gatehouse Treatment Center in Nashua NH from 2014 to 2019.
+director for Gatehouse Treatment Center in Nashua, NH from 2014 to 2019.

 Molly Rosignol

-Molly Rossignal, D.O., NNESAM Immediate Past President
+Molly Rossignol, D.O., NNESAM Immediate Past President

 Molly Rossignol, DO, is a graduate of the University of New England College of Osteopathic Medicine.
 She practiced family medicine in New Hampshire for 15 years before completing an Addiction Medicine fellowship at the University of Wisconsin-Madison.
 She has been the Medical Director of the NH Professionals Health Program since February 2021.
 Dr. Rossignol was appointed to the Therapeutic Cannabis Medical Oversight Board in 2019 and she is on the NH Lawyer’s Assistance Board.Molly enjoys being outdoors, road and trail running and spending time with her family.